bndtools/bnd/docs/_chapters/250-resolving.md

 There are two different ways to add the augments.

 * **Bndrun file** – Provide the augments in the `bndrun` file.
 This is an ad-hoc mechanism that is normally a last resort.
 For non-standalone bndrun files you can also add augments in the `cnf/ext` directory since any bnd file in there will add its properties to the bndrun file.
 It is of course also possible to include file in any `bnd`/`bndrun` file.
 * **Resource** – Provide a resource in a repository that contains an `bnd.augment` capability.
 Such a resource has a file with properties that describe the augment for that repository.
 This is a good way when you have to curate a repository and need to fixup some legacy bundles.
 This resource can also add to the blacklist.
-See the [OSGi enRout distro](https://github.com/osgi/osgi.enroute/tree/master/osgi.enroute.pom.distro) for an example.
+See the [OSGi enRoute distro](https://github.com/osgi/v2archive.osgi.enroute/tree/master/osgi.enroute.pom.distro) for an example.

 In both cases the augments are described using the standard OSGi/bnd syntax.
 The syntax is not a beauty since it stretches what you can do with the OSGi header format.
 However, augmenting should really be a last resort so maybe it is not really bad that the syntax is cumbersome.